Being a Foundation Trust

 The Trust is a high performing organisation that prides itself in putting patients first.
 We continually strive to improve clinical outcomes and patient experience to meet the needs of our patients and local population and our hospital is firmly rooted in the local community.
 We have a talented and loyal workforce, with a commitment to embrace and deliver improvement and change.

 We face many challenges, due to the changing landscape in the NHS and the continuing financial challenges and discussion around sustainability of services for the future.
-We have the vision to continually improve quality and patient care and we want to deliver services that are closely integrated with primary, community and social care and to maximise our potential as a first class centre for teaching and research, working in partnership across the Norfolk and Waveney Sustainability and Transformation Programme.
+We have the vision to continually improve quality and patient care and we want to deliver services that are closely integrated with primary, community and social care and to maximise our potential as a first class centre for teaching and research, working in partnership across the Norfolk and Waveney Integrated Care System.